 Changes to Virginia’s Child Support Laws

-It’s been almost twenty years since the Commonwealth has decided to change its existing child support guidelines.
-As of July 1, 2014, the Virginia General Assembly has decided to make some big changes to the existing child support laws in Virginia.
-These new changes to the support guidelines will impact new child support awards and may impact previous awards.
-House Bill 933 was recommended by the Child Support Guidelines Review Panel in light of rising costs of living and economic changes that affect many Virginians, especially, many Northern Virginians.
-The Bill was signed into law and changes existing 1950 Virginia Code Section 108.2.
+It’s been almost twenty years since the Commonwealth changed its child support guidelines.
+As of July 1, 2014, the Virginia General Assembly has decided to make some significant changes to Virginia's existing child support laws.
+These changes to the support guidelines will impact new child support awards and may impact previous awards.
+The Child Support Guidelines Review Panel recommended House Bill 933 in light of rising costs of living and economic changes that affect many Virginians, especially Northern Virginians.
+The Bill was signed into law and changed existing 1950 Virginia Code Section 108.2.
 Virginia family lawyers should be fully aware of the impact these changes may have.

 Child Support Laws in Virginia